The Value of Information in Retrospect: The Value of Sample Information

 In decision theory, the goal is to choose the best action $a$ from a set of possible actions $\mathcal{A}$ called the action space.
 Typically, how good an action is depends on some unobserved parameter $\theta$ taking values in a parameter space $\Theta$.
-We quantify how good or bad an action is using a loss function whose value depends on both the parameter $\theta$ and the action $a$.
+We quantify how good or bad an action is using a loss function, $L(a, \theta) : \mathcal{A} \times \Theta \to \mathcal{R}$, whose value depends on both the parameter $\theta$ and the action $a$.
 The larger the loss, the less preferable the action.

 We typically do not know the true value of $\theta$.
 So, we must choose the optimal action while taking into account the uncertainty about $\theta$.
 In the Bayesian setting, we may choose an action by minimizing the expected loss for an action conditional on all of the information that is available to us.
-The resulting choice is called the Bayes action for a decision problem.
+The resulting choice is called the Bayes action.
 For instance, if we have not yet collected any data, then the Bayes action is the $a_0 \in \mathcal{A}$ that minimizes the prior risk After observing data $Y$, the Bayes action is the $a_Y$ that minimizes where $P(\theta)$ is the prior distribution and $P(\theta \mid Y)$ is the posterior distribution.
 We shall use a similar notation when observing multiple observations (e.g. the Bayes action after observing two sets of observations $Y_1$ and $Y_2$ shall be denoted $a_{Y_1,Y_2}$).

-The value of sample information provided by $Y$, denoted $\VSI(Y, \theta)$, is the reduction in loss that would occur if an action is based on both $Y$ and the prior information rather than just the prior information, Having already observed data $Y_1$, the partial value of sample information provided by additional data $Y_2$, denoted $\PVSI(Y_2 \mid Y_1; \theta)$ is the additional reduction in loss that occurs if the decision is chosen based on both $Y_1$ and $Y_2$ rather than just $Y_1$,
+The Bayes action made conditional only on prior information, $a_0$, provides a baseline level of loss to compare with the action that makes use of additional information $Y$.
+In particular, the value of sample information ($\VSI$) that a sample $Y$ provides to an actor with some imperfect information summarized in a prior distribution is the reduction in loss that would occur if an action is made conditional $Y$ rather than just prior information, Having already observed data $Y_1$, the additional value of sample information provided by the additional data $Y_2$ for the actor is the additional reduction in loss that occurs if the decision is made conditional on both $Y_1$ and $Y_2$ rather than just $Y_1$, As the true value of $\theta$ is unknown, we have to take the expectation of $\VSI$ over possible values of $\theta$.
+In the next section, we will use multiple expectations of the $\VSI$, each conditioned on a different set of information.